ethercards/wallet-connect-common/README.md

 after this, u can use the context like this: import { WalletConnectContext } from 'connectwallet-component';
 const { address, handleConnect, handleDisconnect } = WalletConnectContext();

+///
+The component provides the saving of the wallet into the localstorage!!